Flexible Pension Drawdown v Annuity Warning

 So many clients, commentators, newspapers, journalists and of course government are promoting the new flexible drawdown pension rules that started in April 2015.

 We thought it was time to address some key issues when thinking about retirement planning.

 What is a Pension Annuity?

-After having taken your option of a pension fund lump sum, the balance of your pension fund is usually invested via an insurance company to give you an income for life.
+After having taken your option of a pension fund lump sum, the balance of your pension fund is usually invested via an insurance company giving you an income for life.
 This is the annuity, a yearly income.

 Annuity is usually guaranteed for life.

 You can usually choose an option for a spouse annuity should you die early.
 This can be set on first death at 100%, 75%, 50% of the original annuity income.

 You can usually choose an additional guarantee e.g. 5 year, 10 year guarantee, where the original higher income amount will be paid out to your estate or your spouse for up to the 5 or 10 year period as a lump sum and then the income either stops (if it was a single life annuity) or a continued income at a lower level if a spouses benefit was opted for.